markusmatilainen/GatsbySalmi/README.md

+## Description

 Static website that resembles the Salmi Platform website.

-Contains two pages:
+The site was made for the thesis, and was attached to WordPress and Netlify CMS content management systems to test its effect on the websites load times.
+The testing was done compared to the WordPress-version of the website.

+## Pages

 * Home page
 * Product page

-Made with GatsbyJS (Based on ReactJS).

-The site was made for the thesis, and was attached to WordPress and Netlify CMS content management systems to test its effect on the websites load times.
-The testing was done compared to the WordPress-version of the website.
+## Technologies

+* GatsbyJS - Javascript framework based on ReactJS
+* CSS